tramitit/guides/en/france/change_of_address.md

 ---
-title: "Change of Address"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: ""
-description: "This guide will help you understand how to change your address."
+- France
+date: '2024-06-07'
+description: Learn how to update your address on Revolut, Vinted, and Olympics.
+Required docs and provider options included.
+Keep your app updated for Revolut changes.
 draft: false
+meta_title: Guide to Changing Your Address on Revolut, Vinted, and Olympics
+title: Guide to Changing Your Address on Revolut, Vinted, and Olympics
-translationKey: "france-change_of_address"
+translationKey: france-change_of_address
 ---

 ## Description
 ### What is it?